choosehappy/HistoBlur/README.md

 **White area thresholding**

-By default, HistoBlur will only remove from the output results patches with a white ratio > 0.9.
-Nevertheless, higher number of patches with high white area ratio can mean less accurate results.
+By default, HistoBlur will report results on patches with white ratio > 0.9.
+Nevertheless, white areas can be misinterpreted as blur by the model.
-On the other hand, only allowing patches with very low white ratio might mean that some tissue is skipped.
-If you want to have a high accuracy blur detection and exclude patches with white area, you can use a stricter white ration threshold.
+If you want to have a high accuracy blur detection and exclude patches with white area, you can use a stricter white ratio threshold.
+Note that this might mean that some tissue on edges of white regions might be missed.

 ```
 Histoblur detect -f "path/to/images_to_test/*.svs" -o blur_quality_control -m pretrained_model/blur_detection_densenet_best_model_10.0X.pth -w 0.2
 ```

-Here, any patches with a white ratio above 0.2 will not be reported in the output, yielding a more precise blur annotation but with some edge areas of tissue that can potentially be missed.
+Here, any patches with a white ratio above 0.2 will not be reported in the output, yielding a more precise blur annotation but with some edge areas of tissue being potentially be missed.

 **Output generation with external mask**